 A closer look at the biggest achievements of Sidney Crosby.
 Awards, milestones, and records that define success.

-Sidney Crosby, nicknamed "Sid the Kid," is a Canadian professional ice hockey centre and captain of the Pittsburgh Penguins.
-Drafted first overall in 2005, he was highly touted as "The Next One" and is now considered one of hockey's all-time greats.
-Raised in Halifax, his exceptional talent and leadership have defined his successful NHL career.
+Sidney Crosby, nicknamed "Sid the Kid", is a Canadian professional ice hockey centre and captain of the Pittsburgh Penguins.
+Drafted first overall in 2005, Crosby was a highly touted prospect and is widely considered one of hockey's greatest players.
+He was born and raised in Halifax and has achieved considerable success in the NHL.

-In the 1980 NHL season, Wayne Gretzky became the first teenager to lead the NHL in scoring since 1980.
+In 1980, Wayne Gretzky was the last teenager before Crosby to lead the NHL in scoring.

 On July 30, 2005, Sidney Crosby was selected first overall in the NHL draft by the Pittsburgh Penguins.

-In 2005, Sidney Crosby was selected first overall by the Pittsburgh Penguins in the NHL entry draft.
-He was highly touted and nicknamed "Sid the Kid".
+In 2005, Sidney Crosby was selected first overall by the Pittsburgh Penguins in the NHL entry draft, marking the beginning of his NHL career.

-In 2005, Sidney Crosby won a gold medal at the World Junior Championships representing Canada.
+In 2005, Sidney Crosby won gold at the World Junior Championships, representing Canada.

-In January 2007, Sidney Crosby received the Mark Messier Leadership Award, recognized as a "superior leader within the sport, setting a positive example through on-ice performance, motivation of team members and a dedication to the community".
-This was the first year that the award was presented monthly.
+In January 2007, Sidney Crosby received the Mark Messier Leadership Award.
+This was the first year that the Mark Messier Leadership Award was presented monthly.

-In June 2007, Crosby won the Hart Memorial Trophy and the Lester B. Pearson Award, completing an off-season hat-trick in addition to his previously clinched Art Ross Trophy.
+In June 2007, at the NHL's annual awards show, Sidney Crosby won the Hart Memorial Trophy and the Lester B. Pearson Award, in addition to his previously clinched Art Ross Trophy.

 In 2009, Sidney Crosby received the Mark Messier Leadership Award and won the Maurice Richard Trophy as the NHL's leading goal scorer.